Team-Tempo/project-catwalk/README.md

 [Christian Peterson](https://github.com/ChrisRPeterson), [Amanda Davitt](https://github.com/acdavitt), [Dylan Reid](https://github.com/dylanreid7), [Julia Thea Boyadjan](https://github.com/julia-thea)

 # About
 The objective of Project Catwalk was to build a new retail website for a fictitious clothing company, J.CAD.
 Our team of four software engineers was given a time frame of three weeks to complete the request.
 We adhered to the specifications laid out in a business requirements document.
 The website is comprised of four main widgets.
-Further details about each widget can be found below:
+Further details about each widget can be found below.

 ![](https://media.giphy.com/media/ybgGMjoo5WwTPMZSlk/giphy.gif)